wso2/docs-choreo-dev/en/docs/develop/manage-repository/connect-your-own-github-repository-to-choreo.md

 # Connect Your GitHub Repository to Choreo

 Choreo allows you to connect your own GitHub repository to maintain the source code of a component when you create any Choreo components.You can create a Choreo component either as a Ballerina project or a in any language as a Docker container.
 By connecting your GitHub repository, you enable collaborative development for Choreo components.
-Furthermore, this lets developers keep the source repository within their control and adhere to enterprise-specific best practices and development guidelines such as PR checks, code analysis, styling preferences, etc.
+Furthermore, this lets developers keep the source repository within their control and adhere to enterprise-specific best practices and development guidelines such as pull requet checks, code analysis, styling preferences, etc.

 This tutorial walks you through the steps to connect your own GitHub repository when creating a component.
 In this tutorial, you will,